 Are you in the market for a little more love in your life?
 Adopting a pet is one of the very best ways to bring more happiness into your world.
 And when you adopt from a shelter or rescue organization—instead of buying from a breeder, the pet store, or a stranger over the internet—you get the added benefit of saving the life of an animal in need.
 Win-win!

 Adopting a dog or cat (or rabbit, guinea pig, lizard, etc.—you’d be surprised how many animals are available for rescue) is a big decision, but if you know for sure that you’re ready for the responsibility, head to the shelter, and not the backyard breeder.
-Here are five reasons to adopt, not shop, when it comes to your next pet.

 You’ll Save Two Lives

 About 6.5 million animals enter U.S. shelters every year, according to the ASPCA.
 These include strays, owner surrenders, and breeder animals deemed unfit for sale.
 Overwhelming, these are sweet, loving animals who simply ended up in unfortunate situations.
 And for approximately 1.5 million of them, their journeys will end in euthanasia.
 That’s where you come in.